 Now we're almost ready to deploy.
 But, we need a database.

-If you can, give your database the same name as your app, just for simplicity, but it's not mandatory.
+We recommend you give your cluster the same name as your project.

 heroku config:set 'APOS_MONGODB_URI=mongodb://YOUR-uri-goes-here'